dinoboy22/dinoboy22.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am an undergraduate student at Hankuk University of Foreign Studies majoring in Computer Science and Spanish.

 ## Research Interests